jackhumbert/cheebo/content/pages/ranks.md

 * 1 cross-realm event/practice

 Rank 1 Rewards:
-* may wear the monster slayer symbol on a belt flag
+* may wear a monster slayer belt flag
 * may call yourself a monster slayer
 * may challenge rank 1 monsters
 \